 The GIS representation of limestone up to the year 2010 had been a digitized and georeferenced representation of the limestone geology layer published in Dillow's (1996) report.
 The Maryland Hydrology Panel was aware of other limestone geology extending into the Maryland Piedmont region that was not represented in this layer.
 Further, limestone had not previously been examined as a potential predictor variable in the Piedmont region.
 The Maryland Hydrology Panel undertook an extensive analysis to determine if the limestone representation used for predicting flood behavior could be revised resulting in improved predictive capabilities of the resulting regression equations.

 Figure A8-2: Green areas are underlain by limestone geology used in 2010 and more recent equations

-Maryland Hydrology Panel (2010) Equations (continued)
+Third Edition of the Maryland Hydrology Panel dated September 2010 Equations (continued)